invakid404/inva-blog/blog.oss.funtoo.having-fun-with-clfs-and-musl.md

-The coolest part about the Evolved Bootstrap, in my opinion, is that it will also unlock the doors to alternative init systems, libc implementations, compilers, etc. That's why I decided to experiment with replacing musl with glibc.
+The coolest part about the Evolved Bootstrap, in my opinion, is that it will also unlock the doors to alternative init systems, libc implementations, compilers, etc. That's why I decided to experiment with replacing glibc with musl.
 The CLFS embedded book already used musl, but as the name may suggest, it caters to building Linux systems for embedded devices and doesn't cover our use case.